Are cover letters still relevant in 2025?

 Our top cover letter tips

-• Specific – Tailor your cover letter by including the role title, organisation and why you’re a good fit should be a minimum.
+• Be specific: Tailor your cover letter by including the role title, organisation and why you’re a good fit should be a minimum.

-It’s always better to err on the side of caution, and include a resume, particularly for while collar, executive or highly specialised roles.
-If an advert specifically tells you to NOT include one, don’t.
-Its always best to follow instructions.
-If an advert doesn’t specify, or you are in doubt including a tailored cover letter can’t hurt your application.
+It’s always better to be on the side of caution and include a cover letter, particularly for white collar, executive or highly specialised roles.
+If an advert specifically tells you to not include one, don’t.
+It's always best to follow instructions.
+If an advert doesn’t specify, or you are in doubt, including a tailored cover letter can’t hurt your application.

 In summary

 The current job market is candidate heavy, meaning you need to do something that will help you stand out from the crowd, and a cover letter is a great way to do this.
-So, in short, yes, cover letters are still relevant in 2025, as long as they are tailored and demonstrate what you are a good fit for a particular role, and company.
+So, in short, yes, cover letters are still relevant in 2025, as long as they are tailored and demonstrate that you are a good fit for a particular role and company.

 By Brooke Thorpe October 8, 2025